 Here are a few favorite freezer cooking posts/recipes

-#5 Fill my fridge with basics
+Fill refrigerator with basics

 Recently, this has become my new favorite way to meal prep.
-I used to be big on preparing full recipes ahead of time and while I still do that I also see the benefit in having just basics in my fridge too.
+I used to be big on preparing full recipes ahead of time and while I still do that I also see the benefit of having just basics in my fridge too.
 This way I’m not married to a specific recipe and can get creative with the food I have in the fridge.

 Quinoa can be mixed with ANYTHING and taste delicious.
 I can use it in a salad, stir some into my yogurt or overnight oats, and/or toss some with my eggs.
 I’m a huge quinoa fan and always have a bowl in my fridge.
 If I don’t use it in time then I will portion it out and freeze for later.